Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 Some issues seem like they resolve in a matter of days.
 Others can take months or years to fully resolve.

-Sometimes that means you'll need to be doing the same few exercises for weeks.
-Sometimes it's for months.
-Sometimes you'll need to cycle different exercises to get the effect you're looking for.
+Sometimes that means you'll need to be doing the same few exercises for weeks, sometimes for months.
+Sometimes you'll need to cycle through different exercises to get the effect you're looking for.
 Remember that your muscles need to be trained in a variety of ways to maximize function and balance.

 And you can't rush that.

 If you've ever raised a child, you know that some things happen at their own pace.
 You may want your newborn to tell you when it wants to poo so you can put it on the toilet, but that's probably not gonna happen for a while.
 You may want your six-year-old to hit three-pointers on the court while under pressure, but you may have to wait until she's a little stronger (and taller).

 People often get caught in an urgency trap, and think they have to seek out help from external sources.
 The path starts with mundane quick fixes, like more intense massages and chiropractic adjustments, and then progresses to increasingly drastic quick fixes and medical quackery, like steroid injections, PRP injections, stem cell injections, and untested orthopedic surgeries.

 But you have to take responsibility for your own muscles.